Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

 1. The ROS parameters will need to be set to your configuration in order to allow the server endpoint to fetch values for the TCP connection.
 Navigate to `src/niryo_moveit/config/params.yaml` and open the file for editing.
 You will need to know the IP address of your ROS machine as well as the IP address of the machine running Unity.
    - The ROS machine IP, i.e. `ROS_IP` should be the same value as the one set as `Host Name` on the RosConnect component in Unity.
-   - Finding the IP address of your local machine (the one running Unity), i.e. `UNITY_IP` depends on your operating system.
-     - On a Mac, open `System Preferences > Network`.
-Your IP address should be listed on the active connection.
-     - On Windows, click the Wi-Fi icon on the taskbar, and open `Properties`.
-Your IP address should be listed near the bottom, next to "IPv4 address."

-   - Update the `ROS_IP` and `UNITY_IP` below with the appropriate addresses and copy the contents into the `params.yaml` file.
+   - Update the `ROS_IP` below with the appropriate addresses and copy the contents into the `params.yaml` file.

       ```yaml
       ROS_IP: <your ROS IP>
-      ROS_TCP_PORT: 10000
-      UNITY_IP: <your Unity IP>
-      UNITY_SERVER_PORT: 5005
-      rosdistro: 'melodic'
       ```

       e.g.

       ```yaml
       ROS_IP: 192.168.50.149
-      ROS_TCP_PORT: 10000
-      UNITY_IP: 192.168.50.13
-      UNITY_SERVER_PORT: 5005
-      rosdistro: 'melodic'
       ```

-      Ensure that the `ROS_TCP_PORT` is set to 10000, and the `UNITY_SERVER_PORT` is set to 5005.

       > Note: Learn more about the server endpoint and ROS parameters [here](../ros_unity_integration/server_endpoint.md).